 Markus: Analogous to when you’re looking for a new job, let people know that you are available and willing to review papers.
 In software engineering, reviewing for workshops is the obvious entry point – and a very good learning experience.
 In general, both editors and conference/workshop organizers have a hard time finding the reviewers they need.
 There are so many papers around in our field.
 Furthermore, once you get into reviewing I would strongly recommend carefully reading other reviewers’ opinions about the papers.
 There is a lot to learn from comparing reviews.
 Perhaps you can even ask for feedback on your review?

 Finally, there are many useful online resources on how to write good reviews.
 Many researchers have written blog posts on peer review.
 Consider advice also presented by researchers in other fields than your own – it can really bring some perspective!
 Software engineering is much inspired by the rigor in evidence-based medicine, and the qualitative research methods we use have been adapted from social science.
 Exploring the review recommendations in related areas can be both interesting and rewarding.

 Thanks, Melina and Markus!

-*The statistics noted in this blog are from Publons’ large-scale survey, the results of which will be released as part of our Global State of Peer Review report.
-Subscribe to our blog below and stay tuned for its release during this year’s Peer Review Week in September.
+**The statistics noted in this blog are from Publons’ large-scale survey, the results of which were released as part of our Global State of Peer Review report.